 I don’t want them to perform an autopsy on a loved one because it’s against my beliefs.
 Can I stop them?

-If you believe that the deceased’s body should be left intact after death, you should tell Coronial Services as soon as possible, using this form.
+If you believe that the deceased’s body should be left intact after death, you should tell Coronial Services as soon as possible (within 24 hours).
 The Coroner will take your decision into account but may still decide to go ahead.
-In this case, you will have 48 hours to ask the High Court to review the coroner’s decision.
+In this case, you will have 48 hours to ask the High Court to review the Coroner’s decision.

 You can’t object to an autopsy if the person died as the result of a crime.